 On Wednesday 28th March 2018 the Bellahouston Sports Hall was once again filled with almost 500 excited youngsters from over 20 Glasgow Primary Schools.
 There was a buzz of energy and enthusiasm for the dancing, especially the Flying Scotsman Jig and the Dashing White Sergeant.
 We had Walter Provan as our experienced MC and excellent music from John Carmichael and his band.

 Thank you to all Branch members and Glasgow Education staff who helped make this event happen.

 Let’s hope that amongst these children are some of our future dancers.

 See below for some photos .....

-Glasgow Music Festival is now in its 105th year and aims to provide 'a platform for performance'.
-It enables teams from schools and youth groups from in and around Glasgow to compete and receive adjudication on their Scottish Country Dancing performances.. (www.glasgowmusicfestival.org).
+Glasgow Music Festival is now in its 106th year and aims to provide 'a platform for performance'.
+It enables teams from schools and youth groups from in and around Glasgow to compete and receive adjudication on their Scottish Country Dancing performances.
+The event was held this year on 9 March 2018. (www.glasgowmusicfestival.org).

 The dances performed by school groups were aligned with these for the Glasgow Primary Schools Festival in a bid encourage participation in both festivals.
 However schools still seem to be choosing to participate in one festival or the other.

 Many thanks to Allana for adjudicating, Màrtainn Skene on accordion for providing some great music, Maureen Daniel, scribe, and all the stewards for their work which resulted in an enjoyable day for everyone involved